lbormann/darts-hub/README.md

 * custom-web-url-*
 * custom-*

-Disclaimer: Some apps won't be visible in your setup.
-The reason for that is that some apps are not available for your os or particular profile selected.
+Disclaimer: Some apps could not be visible in your setup.
+The reason for that is that some apps are not available for your os or selected profile.

 ## COMPATIBILITY